MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-known-issues-1905.md

 ## VM resize

-- Applicable: This issue applies to 1905 release.
+- Applicable: This issue applies to the 1905 release.
-- Cause: We are unable to successfully resize a managed disk VM.
-Attempting to resize the VM will error out with  "code": "InternalOperationError", "message": "An internal error occurred in the operation."
+- Cause: Unable to successfully resize a managed disk VM.
+Attempting to resize the VM generates an error with "code": "InternalOperationError", "message": "An internal error occurred in the operation."
 - Remediation: We are working to remediate this in the next release.
-Currently, you will need to recreate the VM with the new VM size.
+Currently, you must recreate the VM with the new VM size.
 - Occurrence: Common

 ### Virtual machine scale set